Yang Zhi (Water Margin): Background

 On the way, Yang Zhi runs into Lin Chong at Liangshan Marsh, who wants to cut off and present his head to the bandit chief Wang Lun as his ticket to join the stronghold.
 After a long fight, neither wins.
 Wang Lun appears, stops the fight and asks Yang Zhi to join his band.
 He reckons that Yang could be a counterbalance to Lin, a formidable fighter who he fears might usurp his position.
-But Yang declines, vowing to uphold his ancestor's reputation.
+But Yang declines, vowing to uphold his ancestors' reputation.

 Selling his precious sabre

 In Dongjing, Yang Zhi tries to bribe his way back into his previous job.
 But Gao Qiu boots him from his office when Yang comes to explain his case.

 Having spent all his money, Yang Zhi has no choice but to take his family heirloom, a precious sabre, to sell at a busy marketplace.
-The sabre has the rare properties of slicing metal and hair with ease and killing without being stained with blood.
+The sabre has the rare property of being able to slice through metal and hair with ease as well as killing without being stained with blood.
 Fascinated by the sabre, hooligan Niu Er wants to snatch it away from Yang.
 In the scuffle, Yang accidentally kills Niu.
 He surrenders himself to the local magistrate.
 As Niu was a public nuisance, many local residents appeal for lenient sentence on Yang's behalf.
 He is exiled to Daming Prefecture.

 Escorting the convoy of birthday gifts

 In Daming Yang Zhi gains the attention of the prefect Grand Secretary Liang Shijie, who wants to tap his abilities.
 Liang arranges for Yang Zhi to joust with Zhou Jin, one of his better warriors, confident that he would prove himself deserving of a position in front of all his military men.
 Yang Zhi beats Zhou easily.
-However, another officer Suo Chao, who is the martial arts teacher of Zhou, feels humiliated and asks to contest with him.
+However, another officer Suo Chao, who is the martial arts teacher of Zhou, feels humiliated and asks for a contest with Yang himself.
 They have a dazzling fight with neither prevailing.
 Liang, impressed by both, promotes them to the same position.